Garage Door Cable Repair in Berkeley, CA

 Torsion Spring Cables

 On torsion spring systems, two cables run from the bottom brackets of the door up to cable drums mounted on the torsion shaft above the door opening.
 As the door closes, the cables wind around the drums.
 As the door opens, the cables unwind.
 The cables must maintain precise tension at all times to keep the door level and prevent it from binding in the tracks.
-Torsion cable systems are the most common type in modern residential garage doors across the San Mateo area.
+Torsion cable systems are the most common type in modern residential garage doors across the Berkeley area.

 Extension Spring Cables